gradle/native-samples/README.md

 You can find the repository in the `cpp/repo` directory.

-Next, run the sample that uses the binaries from this repository.
+Next, run the sample that uses the library from this repository.

 ```
 > cd ../binary-dependencies